FoamScience/OpenFOAMDocsWebpages/content/en/blog/discussions/007-lazy-evaluation-part-1/index.md

 linkTitle: Lazy evaluation 1
 weight: 7
 description: >
-    In this short, I explore the viability of implementing lazily-evaluated operations for MeshFreeFoam as opposed to the default eager evaluation for OpenFOAM fields.
-As this is a PhD project and I have limited time to produce tangible results, this is no longer a performance question.
-Multiple factors, inclucing code maintainability, have to be considered.
+    In this short post, I examine the feasibility of implementing lazily-evaluated operations for MeshFreeFoam, contrasting them with the default eager evaluation used for OpenFOAM fields.
+Given the time constraints of my PhD project, performance is no longer the only concern.
+Multiple factors, including code maintainability, must be taken into account."
 author: Mohammed Elwardi Fadeli ([@elwardi](https://www.linkedin.com/in/elwardi-fadeli))
 tags:
   - c++